 New York

-Hugh is the Head of BSR’s Financial Services practice and partners with companies across sectors.
-He advises institutional investors, corporations, and other capital market participants on corporate sustainability strategy, environmental, social, and governance (ESG) investing and risk management, and stakeholder engagement.
+He advises institutional investors, corporations, and other capital market participants on corporate strategy, sustainability, investment value creation strategy, risk management, and stakeholder engagement.

 Prior to joining BSR, Hugh was a senior director at Ceres, where he led investor engagement with global institutional investors representing over US$20 trillion in assets under management (AUM).
-Hugh connected key climate change topics, including land use change and water risks, to investment portfolios and company supply chains to help investors and companies achieve climate change goals.
+Hugh managed research and analysis linking climate risks including land use change and water risks to investment portfolios and company supply chains to help investors and companies manage sustainability impacts and opportunities.

 Hugh has over 15 years of investment management expertise in various roles.
-At the US$250 billion AUM Florida State Board of Administration, he worked on corporate governance, ESG risks across asset classes, and risk management.
-He also worked at Morgan Stanley, where he provided investment management and consulting services.
+At the $250 billion AUM Florida State Board of Administration, he worked on corporate governance, liquidity cash management, risk management across asset classes, and portfolio value creation strategy.
+He also worked at Morgan Stanley, where he provided investment management and consulting services to municipal entities.

 Hugh is a veteran of the US Air Force.
 He holds a BA in History and International Affairs from Florida State University and an MBA from Nova Southeastern University.